-• Evidence of appropriate arrangements to ensure compliance with national and international sanctions legislation.

-- Evidence of an appropriate anti-bribery and corruption policy and practices, which demonstrate compliance with applicable legislation. - Details of other policies and practices designed to mitigate the risk of being used to further financial crime, including fraud, money laundering, the facilitation of tax evasion and market abuse. - Details of oversight mechanisms in place where activities are outsourced.
+- Evidence of appropriate arrangements to ensure compliance with national and international sanctions legislation. - Evidence of an appropriate anti-bribery and corruption policy and practices, that demonstrate compliance with applicable legislation. - Details of other policies and practices designed to mitigate the risk of being used to further financial crime, including Bribery and Corruption, Fraud, Money Laundering, the Facilitation of Tax Evasion and Market Abuse. - Details of oversight mechanisms in place where activities are outsourced or otherwise subcontracted.